Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 After generating a case dictionary, we can solve an OPF problem defined by the given network data.
 For this task, we use the :func:`gurobi_optimods.opf.solve_opf` function.
 We can define the type of the OPF problem that we want to solve by defining the ``opftype`` argument when calling the function.
 Currently, the available options are ``AC``, ``AC_relax``, and ``DC``.

 - The ``AC`` setting solves an ACOPF problem defined by the given network data.
 The ACOPF problem is formulated as a nonconvex bilinear model as described in the :ref:`ACOPF <acopf-label>` section of the :doc:`opf_specification`.
+This setting yields the most accurate model of the physical power system, but it is also the most difficult problem to solve and thus, usually leads to the longest runtimes.

 - The ``AC_relax`` setting solves a Second Order Cone (SOC) relaxation of the nonconvex bilinear ACOPF problem formulation defined by the given network data.
 The relaxation is constructed by dropping nonconvex bilinear terms but simultaneously keeping the convex JABR inequalities, see :ref:`JABR Relaxation <jabr-label>` for more details.
+This setting often yields a good approximation of the physical power system and is of moderate difficulty.

 - The ``DC`` setting solves a DCOPF problem defined by the given network data.
-The DCOPF problem is a linear approximation of the ACOPF problem.
-Please refer to the :ref:`DCOPF <dcopf-label>` section of the :doc:`opf_specification` for more details.
+The DCOPF problem is a linear approximation of the ACOPF problem, see :ref:`DCOPF <dcopf-label>` section of the :doc:`opf_specification` for more details.
+This setting only yields a pretty crude approximation of the physical power system, but is usually an easy problem that can be solved very quickly (even for large networks).

 The default value of the ``opftype`` argument is to solve an ``AC`` problem.